Family cycling tips: How to prepare, stay safe and keep kids engaged

 Or, pop into your local Halfords store for a Free Bike Check!
 One of our qualified mechanics will check to make sure that everything is working soundly – we check all bikes, both adult and kids’ bikes, so it’s well worth getting the whole family’s bikes looked at for peace of mind on your adventures.

-4. Get the cycling safety gear on
+4. Wear the right cycling safety gear

 We recommend that everyone, regardless of age, wears a bike helmet when out cycling to protect from any nasty falls.
 We’ve got some fun kids’ bike accessories that will appeal to their individual sense of style and you can use our bike helmet guide to make sure you choose the right fit.